FAQ

 A programme to specifically target ADD or Dyscalculia may take up to 8-10 days, in which case hours above 30 will usually be charged at an hourly rate and the optional extra day will still be available.

 If you are the dyslexic client it is your job to take responsibility for using your tools.
-There are approximately 219 trigger words in the English language: those words like and, but, to, the, because that have no obvious picture.
-It will be your job to complete the work started during your programme to confront and eliminate the confusion in those trigger words.
-Ideally we like to train a support person to assist you with this task.
+There are approximately 219 trigger words in the English language: words like: and, but, to, the, have no obvious picture.
+It will be your job to complete the work started during your programme.
+To confront and eliminate the confusion in those trigger words.
+Your facilitator will train a support person of your choice to assist you with this task.

 At the beginning of a Davis Programme we ask the dyslexic client to set his or her own goals.
-During a Davis Programme your child, or you yourself, if you are the dyslexic client, will be given the mental tools to resolve your own dyslexia.
+During a Davis Programme you will be given the mental tools to resolve your own dyslexia.

-By the time the programme is completed, you or your child will have had experience of using those tools effectively, and will have experienced positive results in relation to the goals set at the start of the programme.
-You will understand why you had difficulty in the past and will know that you can change that; that you are the person in control.
+By the time the programme is completed, you or your child will have had experience of using those tools effectively.
+You will have experienced positive results in relation to the goals set at the start of the programme.
+You will understand why you had difficulty in the past and will know that you can change that.
+Moreover, you will know the person in control.

 This gives a tremendous boost to self esteem.

-When you go home the key factor is that you continue to use your tools.
-We give guidance about how to do this and, particularly with children, we will train somebody to act as your support person as you do your follow up work.
+After the programme, the key factor is that you continue to use your tools.
+We give guidance about how to do this and will train a support person to help with your follow-up work.

-As you continue to work through the follow-up tasks set you will experience increased success in those areas you wanted to address: be that reading or writing, organisation or focus or maths.
-You are also likely to find a lot of other things, that you may not have realised were hard for you, becoming easier.
+As you continue to work through the follow-up tasks set, you will experience increased success in those areas you wanted to address.
+You are also likely to find a lot of other things –that you may not have realised were hard for you –becoming easier.

 Will it work for me?